vatslarai/Microsoft_capstone_project/README.md

 The analysis results are summarized as follows:

-1.The company's sales have been steadily increasing except in the month of September.
+1. The company's sales have been steadily increasing except in the month of September.
-2.Products like Floral Wallpaper, Porcaline Dinner Set are the best-performing in terms of sales but products like Modular Sofa Set, Bamboo Plant Pot generate higher revenue.
+2. Products like Floral Wallpaper, Porcaline Dinner Set are the best-performing in terms of sales but products like Modular Sofa Set, Bamboo Plant Pot generate higher revenue.
-3.France accounts for the highest Sales market but USA excels in Profit sector amounting to 30% of the whole.
+3. France accounts for the highest Sales market but USA excels in Profit sector amounting to 30% of the whole.

 ### Recommendations